mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/config_groups.rst

    **A matter of housekeeping**: our configs need not be defined in the same file as ``task_function``.
 They can be defined - and added to the config store - in a separate file in our library, e.g. ``configs.py``, or across multiple files.
-This is nice from an organizational perspective, plus it can enables to use these configs across multiple apps.
+This is nice from an organizational perspective, plus it enables to use these configs across multiple apps.